Pharmaceutical contract management software is software for managing clinical, vendor, research, quality, licensing, and commercial agreements.

 | Regulatory Submissions | FDA/EMA filings, compliance documentation | Approval timeline extends.
 Competitors gain ground. |

 A centralized repository that connects these agreements lets the VP of Legal see the full chain.
-When the CRO agreement shifts by two weeks, the downstream impact on the CMO timeline and the distribution launch date becomes visible immediately.
+When the CRO agreement shifts by extra time, the downstream impact on the CMO timeline and the distribution launch date becomes visible immediately.

 Why Small Biotechs Feel This the Most